aydiaj/eyes_tracker/README.md

 2. Includes a calibration setup flow with a guided showcase for first-time users.

-3. Built with Flutter + Riverpod + native gaze-tracking plugin (EyedID).
+3. Built with Flutter + Riverpod + native gaze-tracking plugin (Eyedid).

 4. Clean architecture that makes it easy to extend